abhirai7/DLS-Score-Predictor/readme.md

 - `_main.py_`: The file contains the regression model which predicts the DLS score.

 - `dls_resources.csv`: This is the dataset on which the regression model is trained. this consists on percentage of remaining reesources for the remaining overs and wickets fallen.
-- `tkinter_.py`: This contains the tkinter GUI program that takes the required inputs.
+- `tkinter_.py`: This contains the tkinter gui program that takes the required inputs.
-- `_run.py`: This contains the output GUI class.this file extracts the data from all the above files and outputs the main result on tkinter GUI
+- `_run.py`: This contains the output gui class.this file extracts the data from all the above files and outputs the main result on tkinter gui

 Note: This Program works only for One-day/50-over format game.